ashokjha/javapoc/springboot/Readme.md

-# This repository For Springboot:
+# This repository for Springboot:
 Repository has following modules:
 1. **web** : Not specified then is by default web container (tomcat) and h2 database <BR>
 1.1. **Demo** : Blank web module  <BR>